crashmoney/obsidian-typewriter/README.md

 If you enjoy the theme, consider buying me a Ko-Fi!
 It helps keep the project going :)

+**EDIT (2025-11-20)**: Life has freed up a little, so I'm back to working on updates to address issues and add new features!
+It'll take me some time, so I will be prioritizing a little (e.g. accessibility issues like #56 are highest-priority).

 ![cover](cover.jpg)

 ## Features